 3 Bookish Things Tag

-The Hush, Hush Saga, Black Ice, and Dangerous Lies by Becca Fitzpatrick.
+A photo of a stack of my favorite romantic thrillers including The Hush, Hush Saga, Black Ice, and Dangerous Lies by Becca Fitzpatrick.
 Photo by Payton Hayes.

-I didn’t come up with this and in fact, found it first on Instagram and then saw it on another bookish blog!
+Welcome back to my blog—and if you’re new, thanks for stopping by!
+This week I’m doing the 3 Bookish Things Tag!I didn’t come up with this idea and in fact, found it first on Instagram and then saw it on another bookish blog!
 It’s the perfect tag for those of use who love the perfect aesthetic of things that come in threes!
 (Or for those of us who can’t count very high, whichever applies, maybe both.)
 I’ve got books to read and review, manuscripts to edit, and stories to tell which means three items per category is perfect for me—the editorial do-it-all person that I am.
 Call me an editorial renaissance woman or jack of all (written word) trades, but all I’m getting at is that I’ve only got a little time to accomplish everything and if you’re the same way, then this tag is awesome for both of us!
 Let’s get on to the tag, already!
 Of course, I have some honorable mentions in this list because I just can’t pick favorites, apparently.
 What can I say?
 I love them all.

 3 Favorite Authors

 • Richard A. Knaak.
-Of course, I adore everything he’s done in the World of Warcraft book universe —the game has such a special place in my heart and his incredible, fantasy writing does as well.
+Of course, I adore everything he’s done in the World of Warcraft narrative universe —the game has such a special place in my heart and his incredible, fantasy writing does as well.

 • J.R.R.
 Tolkien.
 I don’t have to read a series more than once to know it will be a favorite.
 I’ve treasured the Peter Jackson films since I was a little girl and I always knew when I finally sat down and read the novels, I would love them just as much, if not more.
-2019 was my first year reading the Lord of The Rings trilogy and while I am still working on it (yes, in 2020) it already is a favorite of mine and will be for years to come.
+2019 was my first year reading the Lord of The Rings Trilogy and while I am still working on it (yes, in 2020) it already is a favorite of mine and will be for years to come.

-The Maximum Ride Series by James Patterson.
+A photo of my childhood hardcover copies of the The Maximum Ride Series by James Patterson.
 Photo by Payton Hayes.

 Honorable mention: James Patterson.
-I knew this one would be swapped out for another author eventually, but before I discovered Fitzpatrick, Patterson was my all-time favorite author, with Maximum being my all-time favorite series.
+I knew this one would be swapped out for another author eventually, but before I discovered Fitzpatrick, Patterson was my all-time favorite author, with Maximum Ride being my all-time favorite series.
 I’d read it several times, and while I do still enjoy the series, I don’t again see it being a forever favorite.

 3 Weirdest Things You’ve Used As a Bookmark

 • Okay, seriously?
-An empty Kit-Kat wrapper.
+An empty KitKat wrapper.
 Or was it a Hershey’s?
 I don’t remember.
 All I know is that the book still smells of chocolate, even though I got zero candy in the pages.

 • A faux tortoise shell bracelet.
 Okay, maybe this isn’t an uncommon household item, and well, neither is chocolate, but it’s still a pretty strange bookmark, if you ask me.
 It was just laying on my desk, and when I needed a bookmark, it seemed a likely contender.
 Of course, that was until I put the book back and lost the bracelet until I reopened the book and it fell out.
 Oops!

 • Receipts.
-Yes I, like every other stylish, bookish girl out there, go shopping on occasion aaaand I may have a few receipts laying around at any given time.
+Yes I, like every other stylish, bookish girl out there, go shopping on occasion and I may have a few receipts laying around at any given time.
 So, I just used one of those!
 It was likely a Taco Bell receipt though, let’s be real.

 3 Series Binged

-• Hush, Hush by Becca Fitzpatrick.
+• The Hush, Hush Saga by Becca Fitzpatrick.
 If you read the first part, then you already know what I am going to say.
 This is my absolute, indisputable, all-time favorite series and I devour it every. single. year.
 I love this series and it never gets old.

-• Maximum Ride by James Patterson.
+• The Maximum Ride Series by James Patterson.
 Although it’s been a few years since I’ve reread the series, every time I do, I burn through all nine books in about two weeks’ time.
 The books are so action-packed, and the pacing is so good, I can’t not get stuck in them and neglect my adult responsibilities until I’ve finished the novels and have nothing else to do with my life.
 It’s the obvious reaction.

-• Percy Jackson Series by Rick Riordan.
+• The Percy Jackson & Olympians Series by Rick Riordan.
 I read this series around the same time I’d discovered Maximum Ride (in early high school) and I blew through them so fast, and somewhat out of order, oops!
 I hardly remember what happened and in what book.
 It’s about time to reread this series as well because everything is a sort of Percy-shaped blur.

 3 Characters You Love

-• Patch Cipriano from Hush, Hush by Becca Fitzpatrick.
+• Patch Cipriano from The Hush, Hush Saga by Becca Fitzpatrick.
 Duhhh.
 Tall, dark, brooding, and handsome?
 Angsty angel of my dreams?
 Helloooo. of course, he’s my all-time favorite novel character.
 Truth be told, I wish he was real.

 • Ares Lavrenthea from Mooncallers by Leda C. Muir.
 I’m sensing a theme going on here, but I don’t even care.
 Ares is dragon daddy and honestly one of my favorite book characters.
 He’s such a dynamic fantasy character and when he’s not sipping tea or smoking roseleaf cigarettes, he’s out on an adventure with Luxea and I love both his personality and their relationship.
 Besides, his backstory is so good.
 If you haven’t read this book, you must.

-• Tom Bombadil from Lord of the Rings by J.R.R Tolkien.
+• Tom Bombadil from The Lord of the Rings by J.R.R Tolkien.
 I absolutely adore this guy.
 He is such an enigma.
 Tom’s lighthearted, charismatic, and benign demeanor was so fun to read in the series.
 I love all of his little songs and dances and I just want to spend a day with him because he’s essentially the Bob Ross of Middle Earth.
 How can you have a bad day when you’ve got someone like that at your side?

 dsfs.png